waynecharr/Wayne_Charrette_Bootcamp_Portfolio/README.md

 - "Work Boxes Pictures" - added new pictures.
 Need to redo a few elements still
 - "Work Box Borders, text, and size"  added text to the borders, opacity, a temporary link for the largest one.
 Adjusted sizes.
 Contact Me section, still needs adjustment.
 Code needs clean up.
 Picture needs to be added to About Me Section.
 - "Contact Me Section Update" Updated the Contact Me Section, removed the unordere dlist which was causing the flex for the website to break completely
+- "Added Profile picture, updated About Me section." - still some additional changes need to be made to the code to clean things up, add comments, exchange classes for ids.
+Need a screen grab of the document to attach to the readme.

 # Git hub deployment